-Celebrating it’s 41st anniversary in 2016, SF Open Studios is the oldest and largest open studios program in the country, featuring an annual, month-long art event from mid-October to mid-November that showcases over 800 emerging and established San Francisco artists in their studios.
+Celebrating its 42nd anniversary in 2017, SF Open Studios is the oldest and largest open studios program in the country, featuring an annual, month-long art event from mid-October to mid-November that showcases over 800 emerging and established San Francisco artists in their studios.

 Each weekend, participating artists in their designated section of San Francisco welcome the public into their homes and workspaces to share their artwork and engage in dialogue.
 The popular SF Open Studios Guide is the travel companion for each weekend of the event, featuring artwork examples from each artist, maps, and articles.

-Nested with the citywide SF Open Studios event, young artists under age 18 are mentored by ArtSpan Member Artists year round to prepare to show their work to the public on Saturday of each neighborhood weekend.
+Nested with the citywide SF Open Studios event, young artists under age 18 are mentored by ArtSpan Member Artists year-round to prepare to show their work to the public on Saturday of each neighborhood weekend.
 Sites include Boys & Girls Clubs, African American Art & Culture Complex, Ruth Asawa School of the Arts, Public Glass.
-In 2016 we will host 10 Youth Open Studios sites throughout the city providing approximately 200 youth artists opportunity to show their work.
+In 2017 we will host 9 Youth Open Studios sites throughout the city providing approximately 200 youth artists opportunity to show their work.